iAlexYan/jmeter/README.md

 The following provides more details on the included software that may be subject to export controls on cryptographic software:

-Apache JMeter interfaces with the
+SHJMeterPro interfaces with the
 Java Secure Socket Extension (JSSE) API to provide

 - HTTPS support

-Apache JMeter interfaces (via Apache HttpClient4) with the Java Cryptography Extension (JCE) API to provide
+SHJMeterPro interfaces (via Apache HttpClient4) with the Java Cryptography Extension (JCE) API to provide

 - NTLM authentication

-Apache JMeter does not include any implementation of JSSE or JCE.
+SHJMeterPro does not include any implementation of JSSE or JCE.

 ## Thanks

-**Thank you for using Apache JMeter.**
+**Thank you for using SHJMeterPro.**